-This section introduces the concept of PI and explains the rationale for developing PI as a global, superintelligent system.
-The applicant also describes the role of earlier provisional patent applications in guiding the development of PI.
+Introduction: This section introduces the concept of PI and explains the rationale for developing PI as a global, superintelligent system.
+The author also describes the role of earlier white papers in guiding the development of an overall PI system.

-1.1 Background Art: This section cites several prior provisional patent applications (PPAs) that are relevant to the development of PI and incorporates these PPAs by reference.
+Background Art: This section cites several previous papers relevant to the development of PI and incorporates these by reference.

-1.2 Stakes for Humanity: This section describes PI's potential risks and benefits to humanity.
-The applicant provides data on the expected number of deaths from AI, and he compares the estimated number of deaths to the number of deaths that have occurred in major wars in the past 200 years.
-The applicant argues that the potential dangers of AI are much greater than the dangers of war and that humanity must act quickly to address these dangers.
+Stakes for Humanity: This section describes PI's potential risks and benefits to humanity.
+The author provides data on the expected number of deaths from AI and compares the estimated deaths to those in major wars in the past 200 years.
+The author argues that the potential dangers of AI are much greater than the dangers of war, and that humanity must act quickly to address these dangers.

-1.3 Some Features of the Invention that Reduce Risk of Extinction by AI: This section highlights the safety features of the invention, including the human-centered design, collective intelligence and diversity of perspectives, transparency and auditability, continuous learning and adaptation, safety mechanisms and safeguards, and the alignment problem.
+Some Features of the Design That Reduce Risk of Extinction by AI: This section highlights the safety features of the design, including the human-centered design, collective intelligence and diversity of perspectives, transparency and auditability, continuous learning and adaptation, safety mechanisms and safeguards, and the alignment problem.

-1.4 Some Significant Remaining Risks to Humanity: This section details several risks that remain despite the applicant's design for PI.
-These risks include unforeseen consequences of emergent properties, the evolution of values and ethical frameworks, the concentration of power and influence, vulnerability to cyberattacks and system failures, and existential risks from self-aware AI.
+Some Significant Remaining Risks to Humanity: This section details several risks that remain despite best efforts to maximize the safety of the design for PI.
+These risks include unforeseen consequences of emergent properties, evolution of values and ethical frameworks, concentration of power and influence, vulnerability to cyberattacks and system failures, and existential risks from self-aware Al.

-2.0 OVERVIEW OF THE INVENTION OF PLANETARY INTELLIGENCE:

-This section provides an overview of the PI system, including a list of definitions used throughout the application.
+OVERVIEW OF THE DESIGN OF PLANETARY INTELLIGENCE: This section provides an overview of the PI system, including a list of definitions used throughout the white paper.

-2.1 Definitions: This section provides definitions for several essential terms, including Artificial Intelligence (AI), Artificial General Intelligence (AGI), Advanced Autonomous Artificial Intelligence (AAAI), AI Ethics, Alignment Problem, Awareness, Base AI, Collective Intelligence (CI), Human Ethics, Intelligent Entities, Inter-Planetary Intelligence (IPI), Large Language Model (LLM), Machine Learning (ML), Narrow AI, Personalized SuperIntelligence (PSI), Planetary Intelligence (PI), Prohibited Attributes, Safety, Safety Feature, Self-Awareness, Self-Concept, SuperIntelligence (SI), Training/Tuning/Customization, and Weights/Weights of the Network.
+Definitions: This section provides definitions for key terms, including:

+- Artificial Intelligence (AI)

+- Artificial General Intelligence (AGI)

+- Advanced Autonomous Artificial Intelligence (AAAI)

+- Al Ethics

+- Alignment Problem

+- Awareness

+- Base Al

+- Collective Intelligence (CI)

+- Human Ethics

+- Intelligent Entities

+- Inter-Planetary Intelligence (IPI)

+- Large Language Model (LLM)

+- Machine Learning (ML)

+- Narrow Al

+- Personalized SuperIntelligence (PSI)

+- Planetary Intelligence (PI)

+- Prohibited Attributes

+- Safety

+- Safety Feature

+- Self-Awareness

+- Self-Concept

+- SuperIntelligence (SI)

+- Training/Tuning/Customization - Weights/Weights of the Network

-2.2 Key Dimensions of a PI System: This section discusses the key dimensions of a PI system, including modular architecture, universal problem-solving capabilities, human-centered design, knowledge and expertise integration, personalization and customization, growth of intelligence, safety, and acquiring and aligning values with human values.
+Key Dimensions of a PI System: This section discusses the key dimensions of a PI system, including modular architecture, universal problem-solving capabilities, human-centered design, knowledge and expertise integration, personalization and customization, growth of intelligence, safety, and acquiring and aligning values with human values.

-2.3 Specific Inventive Systems & Methods for Implementing PI: This section summarizes the specific inventive systems and methods used to implement PI, organized by the ten dimensions discussed in Section 2.2.
-This section includes several figures illustrating key aspects of the inventive methods and systems.
+Specific Inventive Systems & Methods for Implementing PI: This section summarizes the specific inventive systems and methods that may be used to implement PI, organized by the dimensions discussed in Section 2.2.
+This section includes an extensive list of figures illustrating key aspects of the inventive methods and systems.

-2.4 Summary of Previous Inventive Methods and Systems: This section summarizes the key inventive methods and systems from the prior PPA that are incorporated by reference into this PPA.
+Summary of Previous Inventive Methods and Systems: This section summarizes the key inventive methods and systems from prior white papers, relevant to White Paper #10.